WaterCityFlame/MargoThermtestAssessment/README.md

   2. **average temperature and RSD displayed over a period of 10s** Not sure if you wanted to see this on the graph or as text to the side.
 You get both!

+  3. **the ability to save the test results as an XML document** The XML document will only save the results that have been displayed so far.
+It's like the results not displayed are from timestamps in the future and cannot be displayed.

+  4. **the file should be selectable**
+    It is ("Open File" button, right sidebar).
+But!
+The test file that you sent me is included with this project & is open and graphed by default.
+Good apps git *instant* results :D

 ---
 ## The original assignment description is as follows: